maxpoletaev/dendy/README.md

  * `CTRL+Z` or `⌘+Z` - Undo/Rewind 5 seconds back in time
  * `F12` - Take a screenshot
  * `M` - Mute/unmute

+## Game Genie Codes

+Game Genie was a cartridge pass-through device that allowed players to modify the game program ROM data with special codes, creating new effects and cheats.
+The code was basically a memory address and a value it should be set to, encoded in a 6 or 8 character string.
+For example, the code `SXIOPO` for Super Mario Bros.

+You can use various Game Genie codes available on the iwith this emulator by passing them as a comma-separated list to the `-gg` flag.

 ## Network Multiplayer